 But why do you need micro frontends?
 What benefits can they bring?
 Let’s find out together.

-Some of the key benefits you can get from micro frontends are:
+Some of the key benefits you can get from this framework are:

 Disadvantages of micro frontend architecture